rjl-websites/americastapestry/content/privacy/_index.md

 We don’t store any of your personal information on our servers.
 Your email address is the only data we keep, and it’s used exclusively for our newsletter.

+## Anonymous Usage Metrics

+We collect anonymous website usage metrics to improve our service and user experience.
+This data does not identify individual users and is used solely for analytical purposes.

 ## No Third-Party Sharing

 We value your trust.
 Your information is never sold, rented, or shared with any third parties.
 It stays between us.